Home

 Plantains: Read the plantain ripening guide here.

-Watermelon: Watermelon needs to ripen on the vine.
+Watermelon: Watermelons needs to ripen on the vine.
+Learn about picking good ones here.
 Once you get it home, you can keep it uncut at room temperature for up to two weeks without any problems, but putting part of it in the fridge for a day or two is fine.

 Learn more about fruit ripening in the fruit guide.